17 January - 24 January, 2010

 then add 4-6 green onions (I cut mine in 1 " pieces so everyone that hates green onions can pick them out)

-Cook for about 2 mins. and
+Cook for about 2

 Serve over hot rice or noodles